 Trust the Relationships

-In the course of writing this blog, I had the realization that perhaps it isn't "trust in the process" that I am asking for but rather trust in the relationships with the many people on campus who come to know and care for your child as an individual.
-I often hear from families who are appreciative that their child is surrounded by adults who know them on a deeper level.
+In the course of writing this article, I had the realization that perhaps it isn't "trust in the process" that I am asking for but rather trust in the relationships with the many people on campus who come to know and care for your child as an individual.
+I often hear from families who are appreciative that their child is surrounded by adults who know them on a deeper level, and we know that it begins with this thoughtful and in-depth process.

 By Roxanne Stansbury